 Roof maintenance tips for your home

-Learn how to recognize the first signs of a problem, and take steps to make your roof stronger.
+Learn how to recognize the first signs of a problem and take preventative steps to help make your roof stronger.

 Roof damage — signs to look for